 NJ lawmakers weighing legislation legalizing marijuana

-The sweeping, 147-page measure legalizes an ounce of marijuana for adults 21 and over, sets up a five-person, cannabis commission and taxes cannabis at 12 percent.
+The legislation legalizes an ounce of marijuana for adults 21 and over, sets up a five-person cannabis commission and taxes cannabis at 12 percent.

 The legislation also calls for expediting expungements for people with marijuana-related criminal backgrounds.